=== |

 As usual, however, the choice between us and is not indicated by Mir.
 When in doubt I always use us , for reasons explained here.
 So we could equally well choose is , to make it 'this' outside.
 But the rest of the line immediately makes the question feel moot: since insides and outsides are all passion, what difference does it make where we position ourselves?

 In the second line, Mir uses the archaic spellings uudhar and iidhar , so that he actually does control our readings in this case.
-No doubt this is because he doesn't want us to position ourselves in the lofty realm above.
+Thus he prevents us from positioning ourselves in the lofty realm above.
 We are to situate ourselves in this world-- but we are to see it as made of passion.